hengshuaiyao/HengshuaiYao.github.io/README.md

 **Writing reviews with un-backed up criticism is an insult to the authors** (even if it wasn't meant to).
 That's against the spirit of science.

-I strongly agree readers have different backgrounds and take in different information.
-Just please read the paper for more than 10 minutes before starting writing reviews.
+I strongly agree readers have different backgrounds and take in different information. **Just please read the paper for more than 10 minutes before starting writing reviews**.
 Please.
 Thanks.
 For the dream of our AI.

 ---